-- 1. Was developed by the management of the IRBA under the guidance of the Board. - 2.
+- 1. Was developed by the management of the IRBA under the guidance of the Caretaker Board. - 2.
 Takes into account all the relevant policies, legislation and other mandates for which the IRBA is responsible. - 3.
 Accurately reflects the impact, outcomes and outputs that the IRBA will endeavour to achieve over the period 2021-2025.

-Programme Managers: Mulf.

-Imre Nagy, Director Inspections Signature:

-Jillian Bailey, Director Investigations Signature: Bailey

-Rebecca Motsepe, Director Legal Signature: Where.

-Imran Vanker, Director Standards Signature:

-Nadine Kater, Director Education and Transformation Signature:
+Programme Managers: Imre Nagy, Director Inspections Signature: Jillian Bailey, Director Investigations Signature: Jailey Rebecca Motsepe, Director Legal Signature: Witsepe.
+Imran Vanker, Director Standards Signature: Kum Nadine Kater, Director Education and Transformation Signature:

-Chief Financial Officer:
+Chief Einan اداد Officer: Cnier Finan ıcıaı Officer:

-Nitasha Naicker, Director Operations Signature:
+Nitasha Naicker, Director Operations

 Chief Executive Officer:

-Bernard Agulhas, Chief Executive Officer Signature:
+Imre Nagy, Acting Chief Executive Officer

 Approved by:

-Abel Dlamini Signature:

-Martie Janse van Rensburg Signature:

-On hehalf of the Accounting Authority